RJonMshka/CS474Homework1/README.md

 ).eval
 ```

+### ProtectedMethod Syntax
-### ProtectedMethod(methodName: String, argExp: SetExpression, mBodyExpArgs: SetExpression*)
+### Method(methodName: String, accessProp: AccessProperties, argExp: SetExpression, mBodyExpArgs: SetExpression*)
-`ProtectedMethod` Expression is similar to `Method`.
+A Protected access level can be created with `Method` expression by adding a `ProtectedAccess()` expression as its second argument.
-`ProtectedMethod` creates a method with protected access modifier which means that it cannot be accessed/invoked outside class's body directly but can be inherited by any sub-class.
+This creates a method with protected access modifier which means that it cannot be accessed/invoked outside class's body directly but can be inherited by any subclass.
 The last expression of method body will specify its return type.

 Usage: